Tunisian police use tear gas on Islamist protesters

 But it has also fuelled tension between Islamists who are free for the first time to express their faith and secularists who believe their modern, liberal values are under threat.

+Islamists clashed with police last week in a suburb of Tunis after the broadcast of the award-winning animated film "Persepolis."
+It contains a scene in which Allah is depicted, something which is forbidden in Islam.

-(Reporting By Tarek Amara; Writing by Christian Lowe; Editing by Matthew Jones)
+(Reporting By Tarek Amara; Writing by Christian Lowe; Editing by Mark Heinrich)